jldec/jldec.me/content/blog/the-web-is-for-everyone.md

   It is also essential that people are able to contribute to the Web.
   And right now that is too hard"_ -- Rich Harris

-  If there's any doubt that the Web is under attack, read about [HEY vs. Apple](https://x.com/jasonfried/status/1743421673871929723).
+  If there was any doubt that the Web is under attack, read about [HEY vs. Apple](https://x.com/jasonfried/status/1743421673871929723).
 ---